 How to prepare for hitchhiking: tips for hitchhiking designed to help You be ready for hitting the road.
 The preparation divides into 3 parts:

-- get your inner self ready & prevent hitchhiking dangers
+- getting your inner self ready & preventing hitchhiking dangers

 1. Prepare for hitchhiking: study your route